mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 ![Siskiwit Bay dock and fire pit](https://i.imgur.com/pgsjaPi.jpg) *Siskiwit Bay dock and fire pit*

 Later in the afternoon, I chatted with another group that included hikers from Wisconsin and Washington state.
-Several picnic tables on the dock were covered with gear and provisions (and booze!), and we wondered when/if someone was going to show up to claim them.
+Several picnic tables on the dock were covered with gear and provisions, and we wondered when/if someone was going to show up to claim them.
 Eventually, three boats arrived by evening to anchor at the dock and fire up a grill.

 We all sat down on the dock at dusk to watch for moose and other wildlife, but only heard the occasional loon.
 Nevertheless, we were able to enjoy a sunset as the light faded and darkness fell over the bay.
-We were also entertained by listening in the boaters share stories and enjoy their provision, though to their credit they retired to bed like the rest of us by 10 PM.
+We were also entertained by listening to the boaters share stories and enjoy their provisions, though they retired to bed like the rest of us by 10 PM.

 ![Sunset at Siskiwit Bay](https://i.imgur.com/tv7pkak.jpg) *Sunset at Siskiwit Bay*